2001 Annual Science Report

 Fractionation of Transition Metal Isotopes

-The primary focus of this research is to determine if fractionations of transition metal isotopes can be used as biomarkers.
-We are also interested in the possible use of such fractionations to study changes in metal geochemical cycling through time, which could provide insight into past changes in environmental conditions and/or changing use of metals in biochemistry.
-The biomarker applications are of primary interest to the JPL/Caltech Team.
-The other applications are also of interest to the Harvard Team, which also supports this research.
+The focus of this research is to determine if fractionations of transition metal isotopes can be used as biosignatures.
+We are also interested in the possible use of such fractionations to study changes in metal geochemical cycling, which could provide insight into environmental change and/or biochemical evolution.
+The latter applications are pursued jointly with the Harvard Team.

 PROJECT MEMBERS:Ariel Anbar

 E. (Beth) Holman

 Describe the sequences of causes and effects associated with the development of Earth's early biosphere and the global environment.

 Identify the environmental limits for life by examining biological adaptations to extremes in environmental conditions.

 Search for evidence of ancient climates, extinct life and potential habitats for extant life on Mars.